mlopes/wen/README.md

 ## Status

 Wen is in early development.
 There is no release yet.

+## What is Wen?

-It currently supports only a few types to safely represent months, weekdays, years, epoch, hours, minutes, seconds and milliseconds.
-There are instances of Show, Eq and Order for Month, some more types and cats type class instances should be coming soon.
+Wen provides types to safely represent months, weekdays, years, epoch, hours, minutes, seconds and milliseconds, as well as instances of the `Order`, `Eq` and `Show` cats type classes.

+Should cats ever support the `Enum` and `Bounded` type classes, and we should implement those as well, for the relevant types.

+### What Wen isn't?

+Wen does not aim for date/time related functionality like the one provided by the `java.time`.
+It's purpose is to provide stateless representations for date/time data types.